 MRR Churn Rate = [(Churn MRR + Contraction MRR) – (Expansion MRR + Reactivation MRR)]/ MRR at start of the period

-Continuing with the example above, let’s say that in addition to losing $10,000 in MRR due to cancellations, you also lost $5,000 in MRR from customers downgrading (but not canceling) their accounts.
-But, in addition, you gained $6,000 in MRR due to existing customers upgrading or expanding their service, and then gained another $4,000 in MRR due to former customers reactivating their accounts.
+Using the same example from before, let’s say that, in addition to losing $10,000 in MRR due to cancellations, you also lost $5,000 in MRR from customers downgrading (but not canceling) their accounts.
+You gained $6,000 in MRR due to existing customers upgrading or expanding their service, and then gained another $4,000 in MRR due to former customers reactivating their accounts.

 Joel York’s blog Chaotic Flow had a great visual that illustrate the different components of a detailed MRR Churn Analysis and the impact they have on your ultimate MRR.